robertdoanesolomon/Flag_Predictor/README.md

 ## Features

 - **Multi-location support**: Train and predict for Isis or Godstow or Wallingford Stretches
-- **10-day forecasts**: Predictions from 2 hours to 240 hours ahead
+- **10-day forecasts**: Predicts from 2 hours to 240 hours ahead
-- **Ensemble predictions**: Probabilistic forecasts using multiple rainfall scenarios
+- **Ensemble predictions**: Probabilistic forecasts using multiple rainfall scenarios from different rainfall ensemble members
-- **Flag color probabilities**: Automatic conversion to flags
-- **Real-time data integration**: Fetches latest river levels and rainfall from Environment Agency API
-- **Rainfall forecast integration**: Uses Open-Meteo ensemble forecasts from ECMWF-IFS ensemble.

 ## Installation